Reslix/Lohbot/alexa/INSTALL.md

 1. Start virualenv: `pipenv shell`
 1. Start a server to listen to robot control commands: `gunicorn --certfile certificate.pem --keyfile private-key.pem -b localhost:34443 myapp:app`.
 Ctrl+C will terminate it.
 1. Open a new terminal and start virtualenv: `pipenv shell`
-1. Start a server to listen run the memory game: `gunicorn --certfile certificate.pem --keyfile private-key.pem -b localhost:11577 --chdir ./memory_game/ memory_game:app`.
+1. Start a server to listen run the memory game: `gunicorn --certfile certificate.pem --keyfile private-key.pem -b localhost:11577 memory_game.memory_game:app`.
 Ctrl+C will terminate it.
-1. To exit the shell, deactivate virtualenv with `exit`
+1. To exit virtualenv and return to plain shell, use `exit`

 ## Resources